mucansu/youtube-api/README.md

 4. Uploaded videos are moved to the specified directory for uploaded videos.

 **Note:** Ensure that the Google Cloud project associated with the OAuth 2.0 credentials has the YouTube Data API enabled.
+**Note:** To use your own data for video details, modify the script the way you want to retrieve information.

 ## References
 - [Google API Client Library for Python Documentation](https://developers.google.com/api-client-library/python)